-Let me start off by saying that I’ve been shooting for nearly 12 years and I just purchased my first full frame camera and lens in August of 2020- and it wasn’t cheap.
+Let me start off by saying that I had been shooting for nearly 12 years when purchased my first full frame camera and lens in August of 2020- and it wasn’t cheap.
 Then I realized after a couple months of owning it that the industry had changed the trajectory of their camera models.
-I know I didn’t “need” it but for someone who is constantly switching lenses, photographing weddings next to videographers, and suffers from neck and back pain because of a heavy camera I decided to trade in for the new mirrorless Canon R6.
+I know I didn’t “need” it but for someone who is constantly switching lenses, photographing weddings next to videographers and needed something quiet, and suffers with focus I decided to trade in for the new mirrorless Canon R6.
 It’s amazing and I can’t wait to tell you all about it.

 WHAT I OWN: